 Our Top Economy Picks:

-This new-on-the-market bassinet checks a lot of boxes, and we’re so excited about it.
+This recent addition to the bassinet marketplace checks a lot of boxes, and we’re pretty excited about it.
 It’s a lightweight, portable bedside sleeper that’s also eco-friendly, fully recyclable, and incredibly sturdy.

 Out of the box, this collapsible bassinet made from corrugated cardboard (you can read more about this material here) sets up in ~13 seconds (really, no lie) and it’s ultra-portable.
 You could use it at the bedside overnight and easily transition around the house wherever you need/want it throughout the day.
 It even comes with a handy travel box with a suitcase-like handle, so it would work well for overnight/car trips, too.
 (Alone, the bassinet weighs ~11 pounds, and in the case, it’s about ~14 pounds, much lighter than a pack ‘n’ play.)

 The sleeping pad that comes with the Juno has a foam interior and woven polyester exterior, and also comes with a zip-around organic cotton cover that’s water repellent and removable for washing. *Like the other products in this category, you can use this until ~4-6 months, whenever your baby starts sitting up.